OutSystems/docs-odc/src/eap/reference/system-actions/auth.md

 **IdentityProvider**
 :   Type: Text.
     Identity provider where the user will log in.
-Defined as the provider name in the Portal.
+Defined as the provider name in ODC Portal.

 _Outputs_